sabinabains/dsc-capstone/README.md

 # Business Understanding

 Album art has played an important role in music.
 It gives visual representation and additional context to the story behind an album.
 Perhaps most importantly, it helped artists sell music.
-Before streaming was introducted into the world of music, albums were largely judged by their artwork.
+Before streaming was introduced into the world of music, albums were largely judged by their artwork.
 Iconic albums such as "Abbey Road" by The Beatles and "Nevermind" by Nirvana have artwork that are still frequently talked about today.

 However, in recent years streaming services such as Spotify have dominated, with streaming making up [80% of revenue](https://toneisland.com/music-industry-statistics/) in the U.S. music industry.
 Artists and labels have been left wondering if this shift from hard copies to streaming has affected the prominence of albums, and therefore album artwork.
 [The Playlist Effect](https://blog.landr.com/album-art-absolutely-crucial-success-2016/) is a phenomenon that suggests with the rise of streaming, subscribers largest listen to curated auto-play playlists with individual tracks rather an albums as a whole.